vinrt/vt-field-lab/README.md

 This repository is public.
 Never commit credentials, `.env` files, private keys, service-account files, IDE workspace state, or personal data.
 Vite variables prefixed with `VITE_` are bundled into browser code and must always be treated as public configuration.

-The repository includes hardened ignore rules and a full-history Gitleaks check for pushes and pull requests.
-Review [`SECURITY.md`](./SECURITY.md) before adding an external service or configuration value.
-If a real credential is ever committed, revoke or rotate it immediately before cleaning the repository.

 ## Project structure

 - `src/simulations/projectile-motion/` contains the pure projectile model, animation view, presets, page, and tests.